-Chaminade’s Behavioral Sciences Program incorporates multidisciplinary majors that utilize the perspectives of anthropology, geography, and sociology to analyze human group behavior.
+Chaminade’s BS in Behavioral Sciences program takes a multidisciplinary approach to the behavioral sciences, incorporating the perspectives of anthropology, geography, and sociology to analyze human group behavior.
 We live in an evolving, complex, multicultural world, so even if you are committed to another major you should still consider behavioral sciences for a minor, especially if you may be working in the Pacific-Asia region.
 Students can participate in service-learning projects that provide opportunities to learn about different cultures and groups, as well as gain lifelong wisdom, work experience, and interpersonal proficiency.

 Diverse - Chaminade provides a living model of cross-cultural interaction in which students live and study in collaborative learning environments with peers stemming from an abundance of distinctive backgrounds.